jpsturgell/File-System-And-Terminal-Using-OOP/ReadMe.txt

 Even though the command above contains all the right components in the right order, the input is not accepted as there is extra input.
 The same concept is also enforced for the "help" and "q" commands.

-In one of the previous studios, there was a decision made that image files cannot be appended to.
-In order to continue that policy into this lab, whenever the "-a" command is given in addition to the cat command for an image file, the program tells the user that they cannot do this.
+Whenever the "-a" command is given in addition to the cat command for an image file, the program tells the user that they cannot do this.
 Image files can only be written and overwritten.

 Similarly, no empty files can be appended to.
 If the user attempts to append to any type of file, text or